Saturday, 31 July 2021

 -- the degree of sensitivity (metabolism) of your hair follicle to serum androgen.

--- ovarian cysts, such as polycystic ovarian syndrome (PCOS) => Read this interesting story
+-- ovarian cysts, such as polycystic ovarian syndrome (PCOS) => Read this interesting story Must watch this!

 -- problems with menstrual periods